List of festivals in Nepal: Dashain

-Tihar
+Dio har

 Lighting during the Tihar Festival season.

 Tihar (Nepali: तिहार; also known as Deepawali and Yamapanchak or Swanti (Newar: स्वन्ती:)), is a five-day Hindu festival celebrated in Nepal.
 Tihar is analogous to the Indian festival of Diwali, the festival of lights, but with some significant differences.
 Like with Diwali, Tihar is marked by lighting diyas inside and outside the home but unlike the Indian festival, the five days of Tihar include celebration and worship of the four creatures associated with the Hindu god of death Yama, with the final day reserved for people themselves.
 According to the Vikram Samvat calendar, the festival begins with Kaag (crow) Tihar on Trayodashi of Kartik Krishna Paksha (the 13th day of the waning moon) and ends with Bhai (brother) Tika on Dwitiya of Kartik Sukla Paksha every year.
 In the Gregorian calendar, the festival falls sometime between October and November every year.
 In the Year 2025 A.D(2082 B.S), Tihar Starts From 19 October or 2nd of Kartik and ends on 23 October or 6th of Kartik.
 It is celebrated over Yamaraj taking the time out of his job over overruling his world and meeting his own sister, Yamuna.